 Notion Mail is essentially a wrapper for Gmail with a few additional features.
 Just imagine your email but with Notion's interface and text editor, with a AI features that allow you to reference Notion pages, and some flexibility to create your own views.

 You can organize your inbox with customizable views, similar to Notion.
 You can use their AI auto-labels feature to group similar emails together and create different views (or you can set up custom rules yourself).
+The good thing about custom views is that it can help declutter your inbox from being one big chunk of emails, into more bite-sized groupings of emails that you can tackle based on priority.

 Notion Mail offers a few AI features, including the ability to:

+In terms of reference your Notion pages when composing emails, it will be useful for some, while for others it's more going to be one of those "it's cool in theory features" that seldom gets used.
 For example, teams that might find it useful are those that house FAQs or Support Documentation within Notion, and they can use Notion AI to reference the documents when answering a question over email.

 That said, there are some bottlenecks.
 For instance, you need to know exactly what Notion page needs to be referenced, and that results in needing to go back to Notion to find said page at times, before you can reference it.